asmagin/sitecore-js-presentation/readme.md

 - Back-end - sample Visual Studio solution, that represents very basic case of using this module.

 #### Sample Package
-A Sample sitecore update package is aslo included.
+A Sample sitecore update package is also included.
 You could install it into a clean sitecore installation to see how this is working.
 The package includes few pages with different layouts and dynamic component based on React+Redux.

 Package could be downloaded [here](https://github.com/asmagin/sitecore-js-presentation/raw/master/sample/sc-packages/Sitecore.Js.Presentation.Sample.Master.update)